RahulPol/js-ts-node-golang/preparation-sheet.md

   - https://www.youtube.com/watch?v=TlHvYWVUZyc
 - multithreading in javascript and node js
 - go through code of leanpos to check azure event hub

+Interview tips

+- answer point to point, if you provide detailed answer it might spawn a new question :)

 CHECK YOUR RESUME BEFORE INTERVIEW
 DO NOT FORGET TO RECORD INTERVIEW